-The health practitioner giving an order for a treatment is the person responsible for ensuring that informed consent for the treatment is obtained.
-A health practitioner performing a treatment under the order (often the case for registrants of CMRITO) should be able to rely on the fact that the patient presents with a requisition as proof that informed consent has been obtained.
+The health practitioner giving an order for a treatment is the person responsible for ensuring that informed consent for that treatment is obtained.
+A health practitioner performing a treatment under the order (often the case for MRTs) should be able to rely on the informed consent having been obtained if it is reasonable to do so.